 Section 7.
 Sick Leave Accrual.
-Full time employees shall accrue 1.85 hours of paid sick leave for every 40 hours worked, which may only be used for absences resulting from injury or illness in excess of one (1) day, or emergency leave.
-Part time employees shall accrue sick leave at a prorated rate of full time employees.
+Full time employees shall accrue 1.85 hours of paid sick leave for every 40 hours worked, Part time employees shall accrue sick leave at a prorated rate of full-time employees.
 Sick leave will be accrued in a separate bank and employees will not accrue or be paid any sick leave in excess of 720 hours.